 3 LESSONS FROM THE PRODIGAL SON:

 Which son we relate to may change depending on where we are in our Christian journey.
-At times, we may be seeking God in earnest and relate to the elder son.
+At times, we may be seeking God in earnest and relate to the older son.

 Other times, we may be lost in the far country and have let the priorities of the world come between us and God.
 In that case, we may relate more to the prodigal son.